Collections and Libraries

 Consisting of a variety of scholarly journals, popular magazines, periodicals, and newspapers, current issues of over 4,000 titles can be found in the Current Periodicals Unit.
 Current Periodicals are located on the second floor of the west wing (2 West or 2W) in the Main Library.

-The MSU Faculty Book Collection was established in 1998 to recognize and honor the impressive body of scholarly and creative work produced by MSU faculty, emeriti faculty, and staff each year.
+The Selma and Stanley Hollander Faculty Book Collection was established in 1998 to recognize and honor the impressive body of scholarly and creative work produced by MSU faculty, emeriti faculty, and staff each year.
 The collection includes books, musical scores, and multimedia works which were authored, edited, or translated by MSU faculty, as well as recordings of musical performances.
 The collection currently includes over 2,600 titles.
-Whenever possible, two copies of each work are acquired, with one copy placed in the Main Library or appropriate branch library, and the other copy in the MSU Faculty Book Collection located in the Main Library, west wing, adjacent to the Director's office.
+Whenever possible, two copies of each work are acquired, with one copy placed in the Main Library or appropriate branch library, and the other copy in the Selma and Stanley Hollander Faculty Book Collection located in the Main Library, west wing, adjacent to the Director's office.
 Both copies are available for circulation.
+View the list of titles added to the Selma and Stanley Hollander Faculty Book Collection in 2013 (pdf).

 The Fine Arts Library is located in the west wing of the Main Library on the fourth floor.
 It houses the collections for art (including the visual arts, architecture and photography) and music (including scores, recordings, and books).